Conventions are big business now.

 In a very busy day where everyone was clamouring for his attention he was polite, welcoming, more than happy to shake my hand twice (I was nervous), ask how I was, and join me in pointing at his face on my chest.
 He was similarly lovely to my wife too, noticing the bump and wishing her well.
 It was only a few seconds but we both came out really happy.
 We’d met someone we regard highly and they’d lived up to expectations.

-There is a conflict inside of me regarding these things still.
-The amount of money and short time with these stars could be seen negatively and I don’t know exactly where the money goes.
+There is a conflict inside of me regarding these things.
+I don’t know where all the money goes, and it’s not a lot of time.
 Then there’s the feeling that it’s just a conveyor belt, especially for those people that everyone wants to see.
 What I do know is how happy myself and my wife were afterwards and how cool it is to have a professionally taken memento of it.

-At his panel Barrowman talked passionately about how wonderful it was to see everyone together and not letting recent terrorist activities prevent them from enjoying a common interest together.
+At his panel John Barrowman talked passionately about how wonderful it was to see everyone together and not letting recent terrorist activities prevent them from enjoying a common interest together.
 He couldn’t have been more right.
 Yes there’s a lot of money flying around but ultimately it’s all about how much the experience or photo is worth to you personally.
-Perhaps I’m lucky that they’ve been having good days or that the people I held up just aren’t douchebags (I’ve heard of less favourable experiences).
-I choose to see things positively and I’ve always believed in fully enjoying the things you feel passionately about, so for me it was £70 well spent.
+Perhaps I’m lucky that they’ve been having good days or that the people I held up just aren’t douchebags.